 Successful e-commerce businesses need to embrace growth into their DNA.
 It means the multiplication of products and images while keeping image quality, consistency and costs under control.

 Automated photography workstations can be replicated on a “copy and paste” basis.
 This requires only the investment cost of another studio, a copy of the setup, and training of an operator.
+You could even decrease the initial cost by renting your equipment in the beginning.

 The new workstation can be placed in a completely different location: one studio in London and another in Boston, both producing the same quality, consistent content.
 This remains absolutely a real-life business case.